-HYreland – Cost Analysis of large-scale Production of Green Hydrogen and Synthesis Products in Ireland and their Export to Germany
+Cost Analysis of Large-Scale Production of Green Hydrogen and Synthesis Products in Ireland and their Export to Germany

-The "HYreland" project investigates the technological, economic, and environmental potential for the production of green hydrogen and its synthesis products in Ireland, taking into account their transport to Germany.
-The project partners analyze two sites for their economic feasibility and cost reduction potential.
-In addition, Ireland will be compared with other hydrogen producing countries.
-The project also examines the greenhouse gas efficiency of the hydrogen supply chains and assesses the suitability of the analyzed products according to the Renewable Energy Directive (RED) of the European Union.
+The "HYreland" project investigated the technological, economic, and environmental potential for producing green hydrogen and hydrogen-based synthetic products in Ireland, taking into account onward transport to Germany.
+The project partners examined two locations for economic viability and cost reduction potential and compared Ireland with other hydrogen-producing countries.
+In addition, the greenhouse gas efficiency of the hydrogen supply chains and the suitability of the analyzed hydrogen derivatives with regard to the European Union's Renewable Energy Directive (RED) were considered.

 © ESB

-Ireland could soon be known not only for its green landscapes but also for the production of green energy carriers.
-With its excellent wind potential, both onshore and offshore, Ireland can become an important player in the production of green hydrogen and its derivatives such as ammonia and synthetic kerosene (Power-to-X, PtX).
-Its proximity to mainland Europe also makes it a promising candidate for the large-scale export of green energy carriers to Germany.
-The relevant offshore and onshore wind development plans support these objectives by identifying huge potential for fixed and floating offshore wind and setting a target of over 35 GWel of installed wind capacity in Ireland by 2045.
-In its National Hydrogen Strategy, Ireland underlines the importance of the offshore wind sector by setting a development target of 2 GW of offshore capacity for green hydrogen production by 2030.
+Ireland could soon be known not only for its green landscapes, but also for its production of green energy sources.
+With its excellent wind potential, both onshore and offshore, Ireland can become a major player in the production of green hydrogen and derivatives such as ammonia and synthetic kerosene (power-to-X, PtX).
+Its proximity to mainland Europe also makes Ireland a promising candidate for large-scale exports of green energy to Germany.
+Political development plans for offshore and onshore wind energy support these goals by identifying significant potential for fixed and floating offshore wind turbines and setting a target of over 35 GWel of installed wind capacity in Ireland by 2045.
+In its national hydrogen strategy, Ireland emphasizes the importance of the offshore wind sector.
+The country has set a development target of 2 GW of offshore capacity for green hydrogen production by 2030.

-The "HYreland" project assesses the technological, economic, and environmental potential for green hydrogen and synthesis products in Ireland, as well as their export.
-We determine whether identified sites are suitable for an economical green PtX production, which innovative systems offer further cost reduction potential, and how Ireland compares to other potential hydrogen producers.
-The analysis includes the evaluation of liquid hydrogen, ammonia, methanol, dimethyl ether (DME), and Fischer-Tropsch (FT) products such as e-kerosene.
+The HYreland project analyzed the technological, economic, and environmental potential for green hydrogen and synthesis products in Ireland and for export.
+Our goal was to determine whether the identified sites are suitable for economical green PtX production, which innovative systems offer further cost reduction potential, and how Ireland compares to other potential hydrogen producers.
+The assessment covered the energy carriers liquid hydrogen, ammonia, methanol, dimethyl ether (DME), and Fischer-Tropsch (FT) products such as e-kerosene.

-• First, a specially developed and validated GIS methodology is used to identify the most suitable sites for renewable energy and Power-to-X hubs across Ireland.
+• Location Analysis: First, we used a specially developed and validated GIS methodology to identify the most suitable locations for renewable energy and power-to-X hubs throughout Ireland.

-• Two sites preselected by ESB, Aghada in Cork and Moneypoint in Clare, will then be subjected to a detailed techno-economic analysis using the “H2ProSim” toolbox developed at Fraunhofer ISE over the last 10 years.
-In addition to the local generation costs, the transportation and delivery costs to Rotterdam (NL), Duisburg (DE) and Stade (DE) by ship or pipeline are calculated.
+• Techno-Economic Analyses: ESB then selected two locations – Aghada in Cork and Moneypoint in Clare – which were subjected to a detailed techno-economic analysis using the “H2ProSim” toolbox developed by Fraunhofer ISE over the last 10 years to assess their economic viability.
+In addition to local generation costs, we also calculated the transport and delivery costs to Rotterdam (NL), Duisburg (DE), and Stade (DE) by ship or pipeline.

-• Further scenarios are considered that include particularly innovative approaches for cost reductions in the analyses.
-For the German end consumer side in Duisburg and Stade, the formation of local “hydrogen regions” is also modeled and their development potential is discussed.
+• Development of Hydrogen Regions: Finally, we evaluated further scenarios that incorporate particularly innovative approaches to further cost reduction into the analyses.
+For the German end-user side in Duisburg and Stade, we modeled the design of local “hydrogen regions” in our associated “HYSCOPE” model and discussed their development potential.

-The “HYreland” project is sponsored by the Federal Ministry of Education and Research (BMBF).
+The project "HYreland" is funded by the Federal Ministry of Research, Technology and Space (BMFTR).

 Sustainable Development Goals